Scale free chaos in the confined Vicsek flocking model: Dynamic and static connected correlation functions

 As chaos disappears when $\beta\to 0$, it may seem surprising that an ordered chaotic phase is less dense than the disordered phase at the larger noise of the order-disorder transition for the standard VM with periodic boundary conditions.
 Recall that density is inversely proportional to the average nearest neighbor distance (perception range).
 However, the confined VM does not morph seamlessly to the standard VM as $\beta_c(N;\eta)\to 0$.
-Firstly, confinement by a harmonic potential and confinement due to a large box with periodic boundary conditions are qualitatively different and that they may not produce the same swarm patterns in the thermodynamic limit.
-Secondly, the standard VM with periodic boundary conditions experiences a crossover to a discontinuous order-disorder phase transition for $N\gg 1$.\cite{cha20} We do not know whether the confined VM experiences such a crossover for the parameter range of interest.
-Thirdly, the noise values for which the confined VM and the standard VM with periodic boundary conditions have similar critical behaviors\cite{cav17} are much larger than the noisy chaos interval of Fig.~\ref{fig3}(a).
-Thus, we think that the scale-free-chaos phase transition of the confined VM as $\beta\to 0$ is not related to the continuous order-disorder transition of the standard VM.
+Firstly, confinement by a harmonic potential and confinement due to a large box with periodic boundary conditions are qualitatively different and they may not produce the same swarm patterns in the thermodynamic limit.
+Secondly, the standard VM with periodic boundary conditions experiences a crossover to a discontinuous order-disorder phase transition for $N\gg 1$ \cite{gre04,cha19,cha20}.
+Thirdly, the noise values ($\eta=5.65$ in our units) for which the confined VM and the standard VM with periodic boundary conditions have similar critical behaviors according to \cite{att14,att14plos,cav17} are much larger than the noisy chaos interval of Fig.~\ref{fig3}(a).
+Thus, we think that the scale-free-chaos phase transition of the confined VM as $\beta\to 0$ is not related to the continuous ordering transition of the standard VM.

-In Refs.~\onlinecite{att14,att14plos}, the average swarm velocity is defined subtracting overall rotations and dilations from $\mathbf{V}$ at each time step.
-These subtractions affect considerably the dynamics of the system.
-We have observed that the local maxima of the susceptibility versus confinement shift considerably to the end of the first chaotic window in Fig.~\ref{fig8}(b).
-They no longer correspond to the scale-free-chaos transition considered here.
-The inflection points of the susceptibility versus confinement are more robust.
-We have calculated the critical exponents $\nu$ and $\gamma$ using these points.
-The exponent $\nu$ remains the same but $\gamma$ is now smaller, $\gamma_i = 0.70 \pm 0.06$ (calculated for $N\leq 2000$).